 Industrial Reverse Osmosis (RO) Systems

 Reverse osmosis is an increasingly popular solution in water purification.
-In many cases it has replaced conventional chemical deionisers.
-RO is popular because it removes the requirement to hold aggressive regeneration chemicals at the clients premises.
+In many cases, it has replaced conventional chemical deionisers.
+RO is popular because it removes the requirement to hold aggressive regeneration chemicals at the client’s premises.
 It also does not produce a chemical effluent discharge.
-To many industries the security of an RO membrane is attractive as is the ability to readily validate the performance of the membrane.
+For many industries, the security of an RO (Reverse Osmosis) membrane is attractive as is the ability to readily validate the performance of the membrane.

 How Reverse Osmosis Works

 The osmosis process is a naturally-occurring phenomenon where less concentrated saline solution tends to migrate to a more concentrated solution.
 Osmosis occurs everywhere in nature, from our kidneys absorbing water from our blood, to plant roots absorbing water.

 A semipermeable membrane, usually made of thin-film polyamide is used to clean water which is pumped past its input side under pressure of up to 15 bar and up to 220 psi in a cross-flow direction.
 From 15 to 70% of the water that passes through the membrane will do to permeate, while the remainder leaves the membrane as a concentrate containing 99% + of the feedwater TDS.

 Reverse osmosis is the same process mentioned above but in reverse.
 This type of system will remove 99% of organic and inorganic contamination.